d1618033/python-redfish-utility/docs/slate/source/includes/_advancedusage.md

 <p class="fake_header">Description</p>
 If there is more than one instance of a type on the system, when you select it, the `filter` option can be used to narrow down the results.
 With this narrowed result, you can set specific instance properties, list specific instance properties, or get specific instance properties.

-<aside class="notice"> The filter option can be used in the get, list, and set commands.</aside>
+<aside class="notice"> The filter option can be used in the get, list, set, serverlogs and save commands.</aside>

 ## Path Option